 Government is consulting with the public on the review of the Charities Act 2005.

-The deadline to make a submission is 30 April 2019.
+The deadline to make a submission has been extended to 31 May 2019.

 Te Tari Taiwhenua | Department of Internal Affairs (DIA) has announced community meetings across the country.
 This includes one meeting specifically for Pasifika charities and one for Māori charities.
 The meetings run from 6 March to 18 April 2019.
 View the full schedule and register to attend a meeting on the DIA website.
 DIA has also published one page flyers about the community meetings, available on the Charities Act review website.

 - "Can we improve on the purposes of the Act?